Skip to content

 Key Investment Categories

-• Post Office Monthly Income Scheme (POMIS): 7.4% for 5 years, monthly payout.
+• Post Office Monthly Income Scheme (POMIS): 7.4% for 5 years and pays out every month.

 4. Precious Metals and Gold

-• Gold ETFs/Digital Gold: Easy to trade, no storage costs.
+• Gold ETFs/Digital Gold are easily traded and have no storage costs.

 5. Government Schemes